 Lincoln Memorial University grew out of love and respect for Abraham Lincoln and today honors his name, values, and spirit.
-As the legend goes, in 1863 Lincoln suggested to General O. O. Howard, a Union Army officer, that when the Civil War ended he hoped General Howard would organize a great university for the people of this area.
+As the legend goes, in 1863 Lincoln suggested to General O. O. Howard, a Union Army officer, that when the Civil War ended he hoped General Howard would do something for the loyal people of this area.

 In the late 1800s, Colonel A. A. Arthur, an organizing agent of an English company, purchased the area where Lincoln Memorial University is located.
 His company built a hotel of 700 rooms called "The Four Seasons," as well as a hospital, an inn, a sanitarium, and other smaller buildings.
 Roads were laid and the grounds planted with a wide variety of shrubs and trees.
 In 1895 the company was forced to abandon its project when a financial panic swept England.